-7. Social interaction opportunities and Communication
+7. Social interaction opportunities and communication

 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have equal opportunity to interact socially with the whole primary age range regardless of age, ability and additional need.
 There are opportunities for buddying sessions allowing older children and younger children to work together.
 Links with other schools e.g. through sporting events, allow pupils to interact with others.
 All pupils belong to a House group.
 Playground leaders support social interaction.
-All children have equal access to attend whole school trips/visits, after school clubs and shared experiences.
-Clubs take place both at lunchtime and either before or after school.
-TIS/Emotional Coaching principals are used in whole class sessions.
-All teachers prepare a pictorial vocabulary check list at the beginning of every new enquiry a which enables all children including those with SEND or other needs to learn key words before meeting them in lessons.
-Makaton is promoted throughout the school with all children and staff learning new Sports teams play in local tournaments against other schools.
-Year 5 & 6 have multiple leadership opportunities if they display positive behaviours and effort in their learning consistently.
+All children have equal access to Sports teams play in local tournaments against other schools.
+Year 5 &amp; 6 have multiple leadership opportunities if they display positive behaviours and effort in their learning consistently.
 Social skills groups enable targeted children to receive support.
 Social groupings within classes are organised to support individuals.
-Social & Emotional interventions are used to help pupils develop their social skills.
-Support from other agencies including the Autism Team, the Speech & Language Team, Educational Psychology, Mental Health Support Team are sought, as necessary.
+Social &amp; Emotional interventions are used to help pupils develop their social skills.
+Support from other agencies including the Autism Team, the Speech &amp; Language Team, Educational Psychology, Mental Health Support Team are sought, as necessary.
 Pupils are individually supported by TAs to enable their attendance at after school clubs, as necessary.
 Adult 1:1 support is given to promote successful interactions and friendships.
 Social stories and Comic Strip Conversations are used to help children develop greater social understanding.
-Social & Emotional Interventions e.g. TIS, Wild Tribe, Earth Tribe are used to support the development of social skills in individuals.
-Specialist communication aids both High Tech (e.g. Big Macks) and Low Tech (e.g. PECS, symbols and objects of reference, Core Communication Books) are used to support communication for individuals where and when necessary.
-The School works closely with other agencies working with pupils with speech, language and communication needs.
-This includes the Speech & Language Therapists, the Early Years Inclusion Team and the ASD Support Team.
-These agencies work with individuals and provide written advice or programmes of work for individuals.
-This is implemented by key staff throughout the school.